 To gain more excitement for your new grade level or position, connect with “your people”.
 If you can connect with other teachers locally over the break, that could be fun!
 Especially if you have a teacher bestie.

-Don’t have that kind of connection?
+Don’t have that kind of connection yet?
 I feel you!
 You can connect with those online.
 There are SO many teachers online that are full of ideas, tips, and tricks to motivate and inspire you this summer.

 Here are some of my favorite science teachers to follow on Instagram!